Health & Fitness Calculators

 (Bust - waist) < 9"

-You have an inverted triangle shape if the difference between your bust and hips is greater than or equal to 3.6 inches and the difference between your bust and waist is less than 9 inches.
+The inverted triangle shape is yours if your bust measurement exceeds your hips by 3.6 inches or more, AND the difference between your bust and waist is less than 9 inches.

 Rectangle Body Shape

-Measure the difference between your hips and bust.
-Then measure the difference between your bust and waist and the difference between your hips and waist.
+First, find the difference between your hips and bust.
+Then, determine the difference between your bust and waist, as well as your hips and waist.

 (Hips - Bust) < 3.6"